Buying a domain name is like setting up a shopfront on the high street — it makes an impression before customers have even stepped inside.

 Taking www.123-Reg.co.uk as an example, “www” is the Subdomain, “123-Reg” is the Second-Level Domain, and “.co.uk” is the TLD.

-The Second-Level Domain is a key part of your web address.
+The Second-Level Domain is your first big decision.
 It’s the unique and memorable bit in the middle, often tied to your brand name, and what many people recognise the most.

-The Top-Level Domain (TLD), like “.com” or “.co.uk,” sits at the end of a web address.
-The extension completes the address but also gives a clue about the website’s purpose, where it’s located, or the type of business it’s for.
+The Top-Level Domain (TLD), like “.com” or “.co.uk,” sits at the end.
+This extension serves to finish off the address, but also gives a clue about a website’s purpose, where it’s located, or the type of business it’s for.

 What’s the difference between .com and .co.uk?